Best natural deodorant

 Top natural deodorant

-Schmidt’s Natural Deodorant, Lavender + Sage
+Schmidt’s Natural Deodorant Lavender and Sage

 What you need to know: With a soothing lavender scent, this natural deodorant has been proven to prevent unwanted odor.

-What you’ll love: The deodorant uses a non-greasy formula and is completely vegan and cruelty-free.
+What you’ll love: It has a non-greasy formula and is completely vegan and cruelty-free.

-What you should consider: There is potential for this deodorant to cause white streaks on clothing.
+What you should consider: It can cause white streaks on clothing.

 Where to buy: Sold by Amazon